Skip to main content

 To learn more, please visit our "EAI Board of Trustee Information" page by clicking "Who serves on EAI's Board of Trustees?" above.

 Members may have a mental health diagnosis, such as anxiety or depression, but it is not a requirement.
+All are welcome.
 Members have many different reasons that bring them to the EA program, but often the underlying emotions are the same or similar.

 EA meetings are designed for adults; we encourage those 16 - 18 years old to attend meetings with a trusted adult.